Aureliustics/CodeHS-Plus/README.md

 <h1>Known Bugs</h1>
 <ul>
   <li>If either the Cheat menu or saved links UI is not showing up, refresh the page.
 This usually happens because Tampermonkey doesn't reinject upon subdomain changes.</li>
+  <li>You might notice some buttons and text be affected by the CSS in the cheat menu aka they will have the same color.
+It's an easy fix but it isn't super severe so I might just leave it for now.</li>
 </ul>
 <h1>Disclaimer</h1>
 <b>I am not responsible if you get caught using the cheat option aswell as any damages that may occur during usage.
 CodeHS has anticheating measures in place, and I cannot promise that the cheat is undetected.</b>